What is streamflow? How do streams get their water? To learn about streamflow and its role in the water cycle, continue reading.

 Streamflow is always changing, from day to day and even minute to minute.
 Of course, the main influence on streamflow is precipitation runoff in the watershed.
 Rainfall causes rivers to rise, and a river can even rise if it only rains very far up in the watershed - remember that water that falls in a watershed will eventually drain by the outflow point.

 The size of a river is highly dependent on the size of its watershed.
 Large rivers have watersheds with lots of surface area; small rivers have smaller watersheds.
 Likewise, different size rivers react differently to storms and rainfall.
-Large rivers rise and fall slower and at a slower rate than small rivers.
+Large rivers rise and fall at a slower rate than small rivers.
 In a small watershed, a storm can cause 100 times as much water to flow by each minute as during base-periods, but the river will rise and fall possibly in a matter of minutes and hours.
 Large rivers may take days to rise and fall, and flooding can last for a number of days.
 After all, it can take days for all the water that fell hundreds of miles upstream to drain past an outflow point.

 If you have ever wondered how many gallons of water falls during a storm, use our interactive rainfall calculator to find out.

-Hydrologists study streamflows with hydrographs
+Hydrologists study streamflow with hydrographs

 USGS uses a hydrograph to study streamflow in rivers.
 A hydrograph is a chart showing, most often, river stage (height of the water above an arbitrary altitude) and streamflow (amount of water, usually in cubic feet per second).
 Other properties, such as rainfall and water-quality parameters can also be plotted.
 The hydrograph below shows rainfall and streamflow for a single day for Peachtree Creek at Atlanta, Georgia (USGS station number 02336300).